 This can be achieved by placing the control to a position which will enable more time to be spent in the negative half cycle with respect to the positive half cycle.
 This will allow for higher current to be used with smaller electrodes as more of the heat is in the positive (work).
-The increase in heat also results in deeper penetration when welding at

-The increase in heat also results in deeper penetration when welding at the same travel speed as the balanced condition, a reduced heat affected zone and less distortion due to the narrower arc.
+The increase in heat also results in deeper penetration when welding at the same travel speed as the balanced condition.
+A reduced heat affected zone and less distortion due to the narrower arc.
+Please Note:

-To obtain more penetration for the TIG 200A, the AC balance adjustment range is represented between 0 \sim 5 on the control dial.
+To obtain more penetration for the JT-200P or JT-315P the AC balance adjustment range is represented between 35 $^{\sim}$ 60.